Unimelb library ezproxy bookmarklet

 - Go to Google Scholar: http://scholar.google.com

-- Click the Settings link at the top-right of the page.
+- Click the Settings link at the top-left of the page.

 - Click the Library links option to the left.